JedMeister/tvheadend/README.rst

 Features:

+This appliance includes all the standard features in `TurnKey Core`_, and on top of that:

 - **TVHeadend**: Tvheadend is a TV streaming server and recorder for Linux, FreeBSD and Android supporting DVB-S, DVB-S2, DVB-C, DVB-T, ATSC, ISDB-T, IPTV, SAT>IP and HDHomeRun as input sources.

 - **Electronic Programming Guide (EPG)**: Dependent on where you live downloading correct EPG data can be a hassle.
 Preconfigured in Turnkey TVHeadend are XMLTV, and TV_Grab_File.